Report for NSF Workshop on AI for Electronic Design Automation: Acknowledgments

-\begin{IEEEbiographynophoto}{Vijay Ganesh.} Dr. Vijay Ganesh is a professor of Computer Science and the associate director of the Institute for Data Engineering and Science (IDEaS) at Georgia Tech.
-Additionally, he is a co-founder and steering committee member of the Centre for Mathematical AI at the Fields Institute, and an AI Fellow at the BSIA in Waterloo, Canada.
-Prior to joining Georgia Tech in 2023, Vijay was a professor at the University of Waterloo from 2012 to 2023, a co-director of the Waterloo AI Institute from 2021 to 2023, and a research scientist at MIT from 2007 to 2012.
-Vijay completed his PhD in computer science from Stanford University in 2007.
-Vijay's primary research area is the theory and practice of SAT/SMT solvers, combinations of machine learning and automated reasoning, and their application in neurosymbolic AI, software engineering, security, mathematics, and physics.
+\begin{IEEEbiography}[{ }]{Vijay Ganesh} received the Ph.D. degree in computer science from Stanford University in 2007.
+He is a Professor of computer science and an Associate Director of the Institute for Data Engineering and Science (IDEaS), Georgia Institute of Technology.
+Additionally, he is the Co-Founder and the Director of the AI for Math Center, Georgia Tech, and the Co-Founder of the Centre for Mathematical AI, Fields Institute.
+Prior to joining Georgia Tech, in 2023, He was a Professor at the University of Waterloo from 2012 to 2023, the Co-Director of the Waterloo AI Institute from 2021 to 2023, and a Research Scientist at MIT from 2007 to 2012.
+His primary research area is the theory and practice of SAT/SMT solvers, combinations of machine learning and automated reasoning, and their application in neurosymbolic AI, software engineering, security, mathematics, and physics.
 He has led the development of many SAT/SMT solvers, most notably, STP, Z3str family of string solvers, Z3-alpha, MapleSAT, AlphaMapleSAT, and MathCheck.
-He also leads the development of several neurosymbolic AI tools.
-Vijay has won over 35 awards, honors, and medals, including ACM Impact Paper Award at ISSTA 2019, ACM Test of Time Award at CCS 2016, and a Ten-Year Most Influential Paper citation at DATE 2008.\end{IEEEbiographynophoto}
+He also leads the development of several neurosymbolic AI tools and aimed at mathematics, physics, and software engineering.
+On the theoretical side, he works on topics in mathematical logic and proof complexity.
+For his research, he has won over 35 awards, honors, and medals, including the ACM Impact Paper Award at ISSTA 2019, the ACM Test of Time Award at CCS 2016, and the Ten-Year Most Influential Paper citation at DATE 2008. \end{IEEEbiography}

-\begin{IEEEbiographynophoto}{Weikai Li} Weikai Li received the B.Eng. degree in computer science from Tsinghua University in 2023.
-He is pursuing a Ph.D. degree at the Computer Science Department of UCLA, under the supervision of Prof. Yizhou Sun.
-His research focuses on knowledge-enhanced AI for chip design, utilizing Large Language Models (LLMs) and Graph Neural Networks (GNNs). \end{IEEEbiographynophoto}
+\begin{IEEEbiography}[{ }]{Weikai Li} received the bachelor’s degree in computer science and technology from Tsinghua University in 2023.
+He is currently pursuing the Ph.D. degree with the Computer Science Department, UCLA, under the supervision of Prof. Yizhou Sun.
+His research focuses on knowledge-enhanced AI for chip design, improving the capability and generalizability of graph neural networks (GNNs) and large language models (LLMs) for chip design. \end{IEEEbiography}